-They are famous for their super aromatic and sinfully crispy texture, with a tasty golden-brown shell covering the tender chicken that’s bursting with flavours.
+Their Prawn Paste Chicken ($10, $12, $15) is known for aromatic and sinfully crispy texture, with a tasty golden-brown shell covering the tender chicken that’s bursting with flavours.

-For $8 per serving, I found the Prawn Paste Chicken to be quite generously served.
-Besides the crispiness, I also thoroughly enjoyed the subtle fresh prawn flavour that didn’t overpower the succulent chicken flesh.
+Besides the crispiness, I also thoroughly enjoyed the subtle prawn paste flavour that didn’t overpower the succulent chicken flesh.

 Pow Sing Restaurant